huichangs/ROS2_PX4_position_control_example/README.md

 pip3 install --user -U empy pyros-genmsg setuptools
 ```

-I also found that without these packages installed Gazebo has issues loading
+Additionally, if you do not install these packages, you will have problems loading Gazebo.

 ```
 pip3 install kconfiglib